ryancriswell/EcommerceSite/README.md

 This is a react app, executed through NodeJS.
 As such, `node` and `npm` are required.

 * In your terminal of choice, navigate to the root folder, `.../EcommerceSite/App`
-* With npm installed, you may have to install these packages if you don't have them already:
+* With npm installed, you may have to install some packages if you don't have them already:
-* execute `npm install react-scripts` to fetch the necessary Node components.
+* `npm i react-scripts @react-google-maps/api react-router-dom react-dom` to fetch package dependencies.
-* `npm i @react-google-maps/api`,
-* `npm i react-router-dom`
 * Inside the App directory, execute `npm start` to run the local server.
 * In your browser, navigate to `http://localhost:3000/` if it doesn't automatically open